-In terms of the technology used to create and deploy the game our underlying strategy was to always keep it simple and stay away that would require high-end hardware to play the game.
+In terms of the technology used to create and deploy the game, our underlying strategy was to always keep it simple and stay away from solutions that would require high-end hardware to play the game.
 We also considered that our core target audiences had limited access to high-end computers or the latest gaming platforms, and a high-technology specification would have surely placed the games out of the reach of many of the target communities in the developing world.
 We released Earth Girl Volcano as a downloadable for digital tablets and computers.
-We chose not to release the app for phones because based on early testing it was clear that a large percentage of test users had difficulty playing the game in small smart phones.
-The play area was just too small and a massive redesign would have been necessary to make the experience possible, unfortunately we had neither the resources nor the opportunity to do this.
+We chose not to release the app for phones because based on early testing it was clear that a large percentage of test users had difficulty playing the game on smart phones with small screens.
+The play area was just too small, and a massive redesign would have been necessary to make the experience possible.
+Unfortunately, we had neither the resources nor the opportunity to do this.

 As mentioned above, the first three Earth Girl games can still be played online and offline on any device and browser that supports the Flash plug-in.
-These early games were also available on CD giveaway packs with stickers and posters that we distributed when demonstrating the game during Geography lessons at host elementary and middle schools.
-The second round of Earth Girl games, tsunami and volcano, were created in the Unity environment with each available as a standalone app.
+These early games were also available on CD giveaway packs with stickers and posters that we distributed when demonstrating the game during geography lessons at host elementary and middle schools.
+We are considering solutions to extend the lifetime of the first three games after 2020 when support for the Flash online plug-in is scheduled to end.
+One alternative that we have considered to extend these Flash games is to upload them to the repository website https://itch.io/ (last access: 13 November 2020).
+The second round of Earth Girl games, Earth Girl Tsunami and Earth Girl Volcano, were created in the Unity environment with each available as a standalone app.
 Both games run on iOS and Android tablets, and the volcano game is also available for Windows and MacOS computers.
-The multiple versions of the game are available online as free downloads, from a variety of websites, Google Play and the App Store.
+The multiple versions of the game are available online as free downloads, from Google Play, the App Store, and a variety of public websites.

-1.4 Game Format - Why a Casual Game?
+1.4 Game format - why a casual game?

 Earth Girl Volcano combines features from a few game genres.
 It is primarily a casual game because each volcanic environment, or level, in the game can be played in just a few minutes.
-As with any casual game it is not necessary in Earth Girl Volcano to play all the locations in the game to benefit from it, players can enjoy the experience and learn by playing just one or a few levels.
+As with any casual game it is not necessary in Earth Girl Volcano to play all the locations in the game to benefit from it; players can enjoy the experience and learn by playing just one or a few levels.
 In this sense casual games, because they are light and not intimidating, can be effective vehicles to connect with communities at risk and decision makers.
-Earth Girl Volcano also has major elements of a traditional strategy game because players must device a strategy and put it into action in order to win or survive.
+Early in the development process a number of the Earth scientists involved expressed concern about creating something "casual" in the context of a science-inspired game.
+The team realized at this point that a common understanding of terminology and goals would be necessary for the successful completion of the project.
+Earth Girl Volcano also has major elements of a traditional strategy game because players must devise a strategy and put it into action in order to win or survive.
 The game also has minor elements of adventure games and management games because players encounter multiple surprises and unknowns, as in a typical adventure game, and must manage resources in the most efficient possible way.
-The Earth Girl Volcano interactive game is about exploring a location, gathering information, coming up with a hazard defense and combat strategy, and putting that strategy into action in just about fifteen minutes.
+The Earth Girl Volcano interactive game is about exploring a location, gathering information, coming up with a hazard defense and combat strategy, and putting that strategy into action in just about 15 min.